-The Foundation manages the Medersat.com school network comprising 66 schools, including 62 in Morocco, 2 in Senegal, 1 in DRC, 1 in Mali and 1 in Rwanda.
+The Foundation manages the Medersat.com school network comprising 66 schools, including 62 in Morocco, 2 in Senegal, 1 in DRC, 1 in Mali, 1 in Rwanda and 1 in Djibouti.
 Some 22,000 children have been schooled since 2000, 50% of whom are girls.
-The Foundation has also built and equipped 112 pre-school units in support of the Ministry of National Education’s programme to promote pre-school education in Morocco's state schools.
+The Foundation has also built and equipped 200 pre-school units in support of the Ministry of National Education’s programme to promote pre-school education in Morocco's state schools.
 It has already improved literacy among the adult population, benefiting more than 12,000 adults, with parents increasingly aware about the importance of their children's schooling.

 The Foundation is contributing to community-based development in Morocco by enabling access to remote villages (douars) by building roads, to drinking water by connecting villages to the mains water supply and to the electricity grid in rural areas.
 A partnership between BMCE BANK Foundation and the Tawada microcredit association is aimed at helping parents of pupils attending Medersat.com network schools.
 In just 8 years, 2,000 people have benefited from this initiative.

 Alongside the Mohammed VI Foundation for Environmental Protection, BMCE Bank Foundation is committed to helping to restore Morocco's cultural heritage.
 A good example of this are the Sidi Bouknabel exotic gardens (Rabat-Salé region), which have become a means of environmental education.
 On a much smaller scale, 62 gardens have been created across the Medersat.com school network.